"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

-In this last results section, we describe how participants perceived the four XAI approaches we mocked up for Merlin, and explore how existing XAI methods might satisfy the identified explainability needs and goals.
+In this last results section, we describe how participants perceived the four XAI approaches we mocked up: Heatmap (Sec. \ref{sec:feedback_heatmap}), Example (Sec. \ref{sec:feedback_example}), Concept (Sec. \ref{sec:feedback_concept}), and Prototype (Sec. \ref{sec:feedback_prototype}).
+We also summarize concerns expressed toward explanations (Sec. \ref{sec:feedback_concerns}), and explore how existing XAI approaches might satisfy end-users' explainability needs and goals identified in the previous sections.